seamapi/docs/docs/api-clients/client-sessions/README.md

 If you want to restrict your users' access to their own devices, use Client Sessions.

 The `client_session` object represents a client session.

+Each client session is created with a custom `user_identifier_key`.
+Normally, this would be a user id provided by your application.

+When calling the Seam API from your backend using an API key, the `user_identifier_key` may be passed as a parameter to limit results to the associated client session.
+For example, `/devices/list?user_identifier_key=123` would only return devices owned by the client session created with the `user_identifier_key` 123.

-Create a client session and then use the returned token with the Seam JavaScript SDK to make request from the client (browser) directly to the Seam API.
+A client session has a token that may be used with the Seam JavaScript SDK to make requests from the client (browser) directly to the Seam API.
 The token restricts the user's access to only the devices that they own.

 For more information about client sessions and client session tokens, see the following topics: